On the relative Galois module structure of rings of integers in tame extensions: Local extensions I

-We shall see that generators of inertia subgroups of tame Galois $G$-extensions of $F_v$ lie in $\Sigma_v(G)$, and that the elements $\vphi_{v,s}$ are n.i.b. generators of tame (and of course totally ramified) Galois $G$-extensions of $F_{v}^{nr} $. \end{definition}
+We shall see that generators of inertia subgroups of tame Galois $G$-extensions of $F_v$ lie in $\Sigma_v(G)$, and that the elements $\vphi_{v,s}$ for $s \in G$ with $(|s|, q_v) =1$ may be used to construct normal integral basis generators of tame (and of course totally ramified) Galois $G$-extensions of $F_{v}^{nr} $. \end{definition}

 In order to ease notation, we shall now set $L:= F_v$ and $O:=O_L$, and we shall drop the subscript $v$ from our notation for the rest of this section.